noahwilliamshaffer/noah_estate/README.md

-# MERN Real Estate Marketplace

-Welcome to the MERN Real Estate Marketplace, a modern, full-stack application built with MongoDB, Express.js, React, and Node.js.
-This project showcases an advanced real estate marketplace platform equipped with JWT authentication, Redux Toolkit for state management, and various user-friendly features aimed at providing a seamless experience for managing real estate listings.

-## Features

 - **Advanced Authentication**: Utilizes JWT for secure login sessions, along with Firebase and Google OAuth for diversified authentication options.
 - **CRUD Operations**: Full support for creating, reading, updating, and deleting real estate listings.